 Note: If you want to edit or add filters to your photos, make sure to do this before resizing.
 That way, the white background won’t be affected by the color changes and adjustments.

 Choose the 1:1 option for Instagram (Kapwing also supports 16:9 sizing for YouTube and other formats).
-You can select a white or black background and use Kapwing’s zoom and positioning tools to zoom in, crop, or add a border.
-Click “Create” once the preview matches what you want your post to look like!
+You can change the background color and use Kapwing’s zoom and positioning tools to zoom in, crop, or add a border.
+Click “Export Image” once the preview matches what you want your post to look like!

-To take up more verticle space in the Instagram feed, you can also choose to resize your post to 4:5 (the “FB/Twitter Portrait” option on Kapwing).
+To take up more vertical space in the Instagram feed, you can also choose to resize your post to 4:5 (the “FB/Twitter Portrait” option on Kapwing).

 I hope this article helps you share your un-cropped vertical videos and portrait photos with the world!
 Kapwing’s one-click editor was designed for people with no previous editing expertise, so don’t be afraid to try it out.